-- 3:2 ratio is more old fashioned strawberry jam ratio that is high in sugar and produces jam that is sweet just like commercial jam.
+- 3:2 ratio is a more old-fashioned strawberry jam ratio that is high in sugar and produces jam that is sweet just like commercial jam.
 This ratio is good for pectin jam as it retains more water with less cooking and gels quickly.
 (750 gram strawberries to 1 pound sugar or simply 2 cups sugar)

-- 4:3 ratio makes low sugar strawberry jam good for weight watcher that still gels but will have slightly low yield.
+- 4:3 ratio makes low sugar strawberry jam good for weight watchers that still gel but will have a slightly low yield.
 (1kg strawberry and 1.5 cup sugar.)

 This jam has only three ingredients that are strawberry, sugar, and lemon.
 This is a small batch freezer jam recipe that can be doubled or tripled and canned easily.